SimplisticCode/Co-simulation-Verifier/README.md

 ## Generating Uppaal models from a scenario:

-The scenarios in these directories are translated to the Uppaal model that can be verified using Uppal by the `scenario_verifier-assembly-*.jar`.
+The scenarios in these directories are translated to the Uppaal model that can be verified using Uppaal (We have tested it using version 4.1.24) by the `scenario_verifier-assembly-*.jar`.
 [Code and build instructions for the jar](https://github.com/INTO-CPS-Association/Scenario-Verifier).

 The translation of the examples to Uppaal can be performed using the shell script `generateUppaal.sh`.
 This script requires java to be in the path.